hintron/Oldentide/Website/HTTPS.md

-####Installing HTTPS using Let's Encrypt - Long Description:
+#### Installing HTTPS using Let's Encrypt - Long Description:

-Before anything, you need to have a public domain name and IP address associated with your server.
+Before anything, you need to have a public domain name pointing to the IP address associated with your server.
 Then you need to have the Oldentide server up and running.
 See instructions above to run.
-This is important, because certbot expects a webserver to serve up static files in Oldentide/Website/public/ to prove that you are in control of the domain.
+This is important, because certbot expects a webserver on port 80 to serve up static files where you specify - i.e. ~/Oldentide/Website/public - to prove that you are in control of the domain.
-All the Let's Encrypt certbot does is prove that you are in control of the domain, and then gives you a certificate.
+All the Let's Encrypt certbot does is issue challenges and receive reponses to prove that you are in control of the domain, and then gives you an HTTPS certificate for that domain.

-These instructions assume:
+These instructions assume that:
--that the Oldentide webserver is currently running -that the Oldentide directory is at ~/Oldentide.
+-the Oldentide webserver is currently running
+(NOTE: example.com/ webroot should now be pointed to ~/Oldentide/Website/public/) -the Oldentide directory is at ~/Oldentide.
--that the Oldentide webserver is running at domain example.com (i.e. the example.com/ webroot is pointed to ~/Oldentide/Website/public/)
+-the Oldentide webserver is running under domain example.com on port 80 -no other webservers or services are running on port 80 -both example.com and www.example.com are pointed to your server's IP address.

-##Install certbot
+## Install certbot

 Go to https://certbot.eff.org/
 For software, select None of the above.